 While I am fortunate to live in an area with seemingly endless clear nights from May to October, I also have to contend with intense light pollution from the metropolitan area, a local mall and neighborhood street lights.
 After many months of imaging from my backyard with modest success, I began exposing pictures using remotely controlled instruments located under very dark skies in New Mexico and near Melbourne, Australia.
 The results were significantly improved!
 In late 2010, I moved my instruments from New Mexico to a new location high in the California Sierra- Nevada Mountains between Yosemite and Kings Canyon National parks.

-I am a member of the Board of Directors for the annual Advanced Imaging Conference and am a former member of the Kitt Peak Visitor Center Advisory Board.
+I have served on the board of directors for the Advanced Imaging Conference (AIC) since 2006 and have served as its president and CEO since 2014.
+I am also a former member of the Kitt Peak Visitor Center Advisory Board.
 I have had the honor of being asked to speak before various audiences; have been interviewed on 2NUR FM live radio broadcast from Newcastle, Australia; have written over fifty articles for the Universe Today, Sky & Telescope and the UK's AstronomyNow magazines; been featured in Wired and Discover.
 My images have been appeared in the journal Science, the journal Nature, on the cover of the journal Astronomy & Astrophysics and several other leading astronomy magazines around the world.
 I received an award from the industry's leading astronomical camera manufacturer, SBIG.

 In early 2011, I was awarded the Chambliss Amateur Achievement Award for 2010 by the American Astronomical Society (AAS).

 In September of 2011, this image of NGC 3521, the Bubble galaxy, was selected by NASA to serve as the uncredited backdrop for the International Space Station Expedition 30 official crew portrait.
 A non-professional astro-photograph has been used for this purpose only one time before this.